tatomyr/json-types/README.md

 type Combined = And<{foo: string} | {bar: number}> // {"foo": "string"} & {"bar": "number"} ≡ {"foo": "string", "bar": "number"}
 ```

-Effectively, it applies the logical **AND** operation upon the array members, replacing the logical **OR** relations.
+Effectively, it applies the logical **AND** operation upon the array members, replacing the logical **OR** relation.

-Note that it doesn't make sense to combine objects that have common properties with different types:
+Note that it doesn't make sense to combine primitive types or objects that have common properties with different types:

 ```json
 {